maxammann/blog/content/posts/2021-06-01-fuzzer-design/index.md

 The *tls* module provides concrete implementations for the functions used in the term The module offers a variety of *DynamicFunctions* which can be used in the fuzzing.
  {{< /resourceFigure >}}

 A *Trace* consists of several *Steps*.
 Each has either a *OutputAction* or an *InputAction*.
 Each *Step* references an *Agent* by name.
-Furthermore, a trace also has a list of *AgentDescritptors* which act like a blueprint to spawn *Agents* with a corresponding server or client role and a specific TLs version.
+Furthermore, a trace also has a list of *AgentDescriptors* which act like a blueprint to spawn *Agents* with a corresponding server or client role and a specific TLs version.
 Essentially they are an *Agent* without a stream.

 *Agents* represent communication participants like Alice, Bob or Eve.
 Attackers are usually not represented by these *Agents*.
 Attackers are represented through a recipe term (see *InputAction*).